PhD in Psychology - Consciousness and Society

 - Those seeking to learn and integrate humanistic, critical, and transpersonal traditions from a broader contextual and more integral approach.

 Because we are seeking students that can develop an innovative edge to their thinking, we do consider applicants without a psychology degree although they may be asked to take some additional coursework in the discipline.
 The coursework required is decided according to their transcript(s) and faculty discretion.
 Because the GRE scores are most predictive when used in combination with other indicators, we do not have an absolute cut-off, but weigh the GRE scores alongside other aspects of the full applicant portfolio, including an interview for a chosen set of applicants, the letters of recommendation, and the two samples of writing that we ask you to submit.

 If your GPA is lower than 3.5 (GPA) or your GRE scores are lower than 140 on Verbal and Math, and 3.5 on the analytic writing, please provide a short explanation in your cover letter.
 Applicants with a Master’s degree are strongly preferred.
 Only exceptional students with a B.A. or B.S. will be considered and are rarely accepted.

 You should find all materials clearly delineated in the checklist.
 Please click the checklist link below and use the guide to apply.

 Financial aid is available.
 The exact amount, however, is dependent upon University funding and will include tuition waivers (some fees will still need to be paid) and research and teaching assistantships.
 Such determinations will be made after acceptance into the program.

 Instructions on How to Apply to the PhD in Psychology: Consciousness & Society

 - Students are accepted for the Fall of each academic year.
 The application deadline is always January 10.

-- Visit the UWG Graduate Studies website for step-by-step instructions that will help you submit your application package.
+- Visit the UWG Graduate School website for step-by-step instructions that will help you submit your application package.